ameer-thasthahir/KafkaExperimentor/README.md

 # KafkaExperimentor
-Apache Kafka Experiment in .Net
+Apache Kafka Hello world Example in .Net for beginners

 Complete detail in below blog